Contest Winner! Chocolate Caramel Shortbread Squares (a.k.a. Millionaire’s Shortbread)

 For Chocolate Layer

 - Place the chocolate and cream in a microwave-safe bowl.
-Microwave in 20 second intervals, stirring in between, until the chocolate is melted and the mixture is smooth.
+Microwave in 20 second intervals, stirring in between, until the chocolate is about 75% melted.
+Stir, allowing the residual heat in the bowl to melt the remaining chocolate, until smooth (if necessary, place the chocolate back in the microwave for a few more; just be sure not to overheat or the mixture will curdle).
 Spread the chocolate over the caramel layer.
 Refrigerate the bars until the chocolate is set, at least 1 hour.
 Using the foil overhang, lift the bars out of the pan and transfer to a cutting board.
 Cut into small squares and store in the refrigerator until ready to serve.

 - Note: The shortbread layer will crumble a bit when you cut it; that's just the nature of it.